MoritzGoeckel/JavaSidescrollerGame/README.md

 # Java Sidescroller Game

-This is a little sidescroller puzzle game which I created some years ago.
+This is a little sidescroller puzzle game which I created years ago while still being in school.
 The code architecture would need a massive overhole, but it is actually still fun to play.

 # Demo